-1950s men’s fashion have returned to modern wardrobes this year.
+1950s men’s fashion has returned to modern wardrobes this year.
 1950s men’s shirts in particular seem to always get the biggest revival.
-Dress shirts, button down casuals, polo shirts, even retro t shirts all have their place both in the vintage retro market and in our current everyday fashion.
-I didn’t realize just how many different styles of men’s ’50s shirts there were until I began research for this article.
-I think you too will find the history of 1950s men’s shirts an interesting study:
+Dress shirts, button down casuals, polo shirts, even retro T-shirts all have their place both in the vintage retro market and in our current everyday fashion.
+There are many more styles beyond the classic 1950s camp or bowling shirts, Hawaiian shirts, and flannel shirts.

 1950s Men’s Dress Shirts

-When the short sleeve dress shirt hit the market around 1953, retailers, feared they would look too much like sport shirts.
+When the short sleeve dress shirt hit the market around 1953, retailers feared they would look too much like sport shirts.
 Educating the salesmen to show off the new style as a cooler alternative to long sleeves was required.
-Fortunately most male shoppers picked up the trendy short sleeved style with enthusiasm.
+Fortunately, most male shoppers picked up the trendy short sleeved style with enthusiasm.
 Now they could relax in their offices in casual comfort and still look respectable when the need came to put their suit jackets back on.

 There were two styles for men in the ’50s.
 The traditional Ivy look with narrow, straight point collar and thin tie (think Don Draper in early Mad Men) and the new Continental look, inspired by Italian tailoring, which featured wider spread collars to accommodate wide tie knots like the Windsor.
-Both styles came with one, but often had two chest pockets.
+Both styles came with one and sometimes two chest pockets.

-1950s Men’s Sport Shirts
+1950s Men’s Casual Shirts

 While dress shirts in the early 1950s eventually got some color diversity, the sport shirts were always colorful.
 It was a welcome break from the humdrum “grey flannel suit” of the early conservative ’50s.
-After work and weekends were a time for men to match their wives and look like tourists on a tropical vacation.
+Weekends and afternoons after work were a time for men to match their wives and look like tourists on a tropical vacation.

 Unlike the ’20s to the ’40s, there was a wide variety of sport clothes.
-Previously sport shirts consisted of unbuttoned dress shirts and some knit shirts.
+Previously, sport shirts consisted of unbuttoned dress shirts and some knit shirts.
 The 1950s took casual men’s shirts to new places with new colors, new styles and some outlandish prints!

 Men’s 1950s Button Down Shirt